WonderfulAme/Potability-of-water/README.md

 ![ROC Curve for Test Set](./curva_roc.png)

-This ROC curve shows the model's ability to distinguish between potable and non-potable water.
-An AUC close to 1 indicates a high level of discrimination, while in this case, the model may need adjustments to improve its accuracy.
+This ROC curve illustrates the model's capability to distinguish between potable and non-potable water.
+An AUC close to 1 indicates strong discriminatory power, though, in this case, the model may require adjustments to enhance its accuracy.
+For educational purposes, non-real data is used here; however, applying the model to more accurate data could improve the results significantly.

 **References:**